hthmkhlf/happy-cake-day/README.md

 ## Todo

+- [X] Check if the user is on cake day.
-- [ ] Track user comments and posts in the past year
+- [ ] Track user comments and posts in the past year.
-- [X] Check if the user is on cake day
-- [ ] Dropping the users that we already wished Happy cake day
+- [ ] Dropping the users that we already wished Happy cake day.
-- [ ] Handle Sqlite errors and make sure the database does not get locked
+- [ ] Handle Sqlite errors and make sure the database does not get locked.
-- [ ] Handle Praw errors and HTTP 403 errors
+- [ ] Handle Praw errors and HTTP 403 errors.
+- [ ] Use python built-in loggins to log errors.

 ## Keep an eye on